Bittsa Park

 The park is home to more than 500 species of plants, including lindens, oaks, and fine firs, planted by Mikhail Katkov's son at his family manor in the 19th century.
 33 species of mammals and 78 species of birds have been registered in the park.

-The grounds of the park contain the Moscow Paleontological Museum, as well as the 18th-century country estates of Uzkoye and Znamenskoye-Sadki and the reconstructed estate of Yasenevo.
-In 1974 the park was the location of the Bulldozer Exhibition.
+The grounds of the park contain the Moscow Paleontological Museum, as well as the 18th-century country estates of Uzkoye and Znamenskoye-Sadki and the reconstructed Yasenevo Estate, and soe other historical sites.

+In 1974, the park was the location of the Bulldozer Exhibition.
 They skirt the Bittsa Equestrian Complex which was built for the 1980 Olympic Games.
-The forest was the site where serial killer Alexander Pichushkin committed the vast majority of his 61 murders.